Types of Web Hosting

 Shared hosting refers to when your web site is hosted on a server along with many other customers' web sites.
 Don't worry, your users won't know this - your web site is still configured as a separate web site on the server and can still have its own domain name etc. It is simply sharing the server with other web sites.

-The benefit of shared hosting is price.
+The big benefit of shared hosting is price.
+Shared hosting can be very cheap.
 Having your own server (otherwise known as a "dedicated server") costs a lot more.
-Unless you get lots of traffic, it doesn't make sense to pay more for a dedicated server.

 A dedicated server is a server that hosts only your web site (or web sites).
 This can give you more control over your web site.
 It can also help in ensuring that other customers' web sites don't impact on your web site.
 Using dedicated servers is much more expensive than shared hosting, but if your site receives lots of traffic or you have other requirements (such as extra security requirements), a dedicated server could be for you.